livingdocsIO/documentation/content/customising/server-configuration/_index.md

   }
 }
 ```

+For production environments:
-For production, we recommend using AWS user's `accessKeyId` and `secretAccessKey` or in EKS you can use webIdentityToken by defining the `AWS_WEB_IDENTITY_TOKEN_FILE` environment variable, with the following livingdocs-server configuration:
+- using AWS IAM Roles you can define a token with `accessKeyId` and `secretAccessKey` in the `aws` object
+- when running the Livingdocs Server in EKS, use the [IAM Roles for Service Accounts](https://docs.aws.amazon.com/eks/latest/userguide/iam-roles-for-service-accounts.html) feature to assign the required permissions to the Livingdocs Server pod.
+- when running the Livingdocs Server in ECS/Fargate, use the [IAM Roles for Tasks](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/task-iam-roles.html) feature to assign the required permissions to the Livingdocs Server task.
+With the configuration below:
 ```js
 search: {
   elasticsearchClient: {